zbalkan/zbalkan.github.io/_posts/2025-01-25-wazuhevtx.md

         mail: 'False'
 ```

 Oh no!
 This is not detected as well.
 We can use the same draft we created.
-But mind that while Sysmon Event ID 1 has `ParentImage` field, Event ID 10 has `SourceImage`.
+But mind that Sysmon Event ID 1 has a `ParentImage` field, while Event ID 10 has `SourceImage`.
 Therefore, we cannot just extend the previous rule, we need a new one.

 ```xml
   <rule id="XXXXXX" level="12">